 How much money to change?
 Everyone is different, but I spent about $30 a day on food, sightseeing and transport.
 I mainly ate cheap local food and visited to free attractions.

-Note that Taiwan’s economy is still very much cash-based, and some budget hotels/guesthouses don’t accept credit cards.
+Note that Taiwan’s economy is still very much cash-based, and many restaurants and businesses, including budget hotels/guesthouses, don’t accept credit cards.

 I’d suggest taking along some extra SGD (US dollars are even better).
 If you run out of NTD, you can easily pop down to any big bank in Taipei and get it changed.